MelonKony/millmint/site/factbook/society/industry/state/nch.md

 icon: 🚧
 logo: /svg/logos/nch.svg
 rgb: 232, 13, 64
+series: goc

 logocredit: Sotir Sotirov, 1971, for the Stara Planina company.
-series: goc
+description: National Construction House is a government-owned construction company in Vekllei.
+It has pioneered a range of technologies to automate construction.

 image: /images/fullres/nch.jpg